a3chron/n-recipe/README.md

 If you have any ideas for features, that you want to see, feel free to open an issue.

+What I have planned:

+- **Ingredients screen:** filter by ingredients you have at home
+- **Start cooking** add timer option for steps, select for how many persons
+- **All recipes screen filter** filter by types etc

 # Contributions

 Contributions are welcome, just create a fork, try to use [conventional commits](https://www.conventionalcommits.org/)